JosephSilber/panacea/readme.md

 var panacea = require('panacea-assets');

 panacea.task('css', function(mix) {
-    mix.sass('app.scss');
+    mix.sass();
 });
 ```

-This will look for the `resources/assets/sass/app.scss` file, and compile it to `public/css/app.css`.
-In the process, the file will be minified, versioned and sourcemapped.
+This will look for the `resources/assets/sass` directory, and compile all `sass`/`scss` files to `public/css`.
+In the process, the file swill be minified, versioned and sourcemapped.

 > **Note:** The `sass` ingredient uses ruby sass, so be sure to [have that installed](http://sass-lang.com/install).